-The Senior Applications Specialist is responsible for providing front-line external technical sales, as well as internal technical lead, for all 3D printing, 3D design activities, 3D scanning, and other technical services and/or applied research activities, as assigned.
-The candidate must have an acute understanding of current capabilities of our industry partners, the products/services they offer, and the value-added capabilities that WAMIC can complement, as part of their manufacturing process.
+Reporting to the Centre Manager, the Senior Application Specialist, WAMIC, is responsible for providing front-line external technical sales, as well as internal technical lead, for all 3D printing, 3D scanning, 3D design activities, and other technical services and/or applied research activities, as assigned.

-Click HERE to see the full job posting.
-The deadline to apply is Wednesday, October 16th, 2019.
+Click HERE to see the full job posting and to apply.

 We thank all applicants; however, only those qualifying for an interview will be contacted.

 Titled “Niagara’s secret superpower in manufacturing,” the Financial Post newspaper carried a story on Dec.
 2, 2019, that highlighted Niagara College’s Research & Innovation division.

 The article listed several reasons Niagara has been “one of Canada’s most robust industrial communities for more than 100 years, and one of the most desirable places to locate a manufacturing company.”
 It lists access to international markets; its large group of small- and medium-sized manufacturing firms; a collaborative manufacturing community through the Niagara Industrial Association (NIA) and its hub for applied industrial research, “thanks in large part to the Walker Advanced Manufacturing Innovation Centre (WAMIC)” at Niagara College.